Edirom/Edirom-Online/CONTRIBUTING.md

 * Check the [network graph](https://github.com/Edirom/Edirom-Online/network) to see all the other forks of other persons to make sure, nobody else is already working on the topic, you want to start to address.
 * Please discuss your idea first in an [issue](https://github.com/Edirom/Edirom-Online/issues).
 If there is no issue for your idea yet, please **open an issue**.
 There might be different ways to solve a problem and we want to make sure to find the right approach before spending time on a PR that cannot be merged.
-* Fork the `Edirom/Edirom-Online` repository into your own account, e.g. `username/Edirom-Online`.
+* **Fork** the `Edirom/Edirom-Online` repository into your own account, e.g. `username/Edirom-Online`.
+(Only if you plan to develop not on your own but with other developers and only in this case, open a dedicated branch on the Edirom-Online repository.)
-* Create a dedicated branch for your fix or feature on your repository, e.g. `ftr-some-new-feature`.
+* Create a **dedicated branch** for your fix or feature on your repository, e.g. `ftr-some-new-feature`.
 * Make your changes, while you can commit to your branch as many times as you like.
+* It is essential to **test** your modifications before committing or issuing a pull request.
+A recommended way is running a local eXist-db v5.3 container and deploying your local build of Edirom Online together with some test-data, e.g. the [Edirom Edition Example](https://github.com/Edirom/EditionExample).
+For other deployment methods, please see our documentation in the [wiki](https://github.com/Edirom/Edirom-Online/wiki).
-* After finishing your work, you can open a pull request to `Edirom/Edirom-Online` and fill in our [PR-template](https://github.com/Edirom/Edirom-Online/tree/develop/.github/pull_request_template.md) to describe what your pull request wants to implement.
+* After finishing your work, you can open a **pull request** to `Edirom/Edirom-Online` and fill in our [PR-template](https://github.com/Edirom/Edirom-Online/tree/develop/.github/pull_request_template.md) to describe what your pull request wants to implement.
 Make sure, that you MUST address the developer-branch.
 * Each pull request should implement ONE feature or bugfix.
 If you want to add or fix more than one thing, submit more than one pull request.
-* Your submission will be reviewed afterwards.
+* Your submission will be **reviewed** afterwards.
 If you are asked to make changes, you can push these changes to your original branch and the pull request will be automatically updated.
 * You may then delete your dedicated branch, after your pull request was merged into the `Edirom/Edirom-Online` repository.

 #### Commit messages